Electric conductivity of seawater

 Electrical Properties of Sea Water: Theory and Applications

 Pergamon Press.1016/0048-9697 (86)90230-5.
 September 2011.
 Electrical conductivity is based on the flow of electrons.
-Published 1980.
 These conductive ions come from dissolved salts and inorganic materials such as alkalis, .
-Example of Conductivity to Salinity Calculator.<35\permil were prepared by .
+Example of Conductivity to Salinity Calculator.
+The samples with S<35\permil were prepared by .
 DAUPHINEE* and H. Typical crystalline rocks of the Earth's crust have electrical conductivities in the range of 10 –6 –10 –2 S m −1, (Siemen [1/Ω]).Experimental data of seawater electrical conductivity are used to compare the estimated electrical conductivity values from the methods and assess their accuracy.Since the ionic content of seawater controls its electrical conductivity, measurements of the latter are widely used as a proxy for this purpose.
 Oceanography is the study of the ocean, and oceanographers have a very important job in climate research.

 Manquant :